Connection & Commissioning

 Tips for optimization are in the next chapter.

-MDC1 (Target strength) – Magnitude#
+MDC2 (Target strength) – Magnitude

 Magnitude describes reflection strength at the computed distance.
 Different materials and surfaces (metal, plastic, angle, curvature) reflect differently.
 Matte or angled surfaces often yield lower values.
-The mounting angle has strong influence.
+The mounting angle has a strong influence.
 Therefore a clean mounting and alignment are crucial.
 Align the sensor so magnitude is as high as possible.

 Reflectivity of materials